guideaichat-auxpery/Guide/replit.md

 # Overview

-Guide is an AI-powered curriculum assistant built with Streamlit that helps teachers create lesson plans, generate activities, and communicate with parents.
-The application supports both Australian Curriculum V9 and Montessori Curriculum Australia frameworks, providing contextual guidance through an interactive chat interface powered by OpenAI's GPT-4o model.
+Guide is a cosmic curriculum companion built with Streamlit that bridges Montessori's Cosmic Education philosophy with contemporary curriculum frameworks.
+The application integrates systems thinking and interconnected learning approaches, helping teachers create meaningful learning experiences that connect to the larger patterns of life and the universe.
+It supports both Australian Curriculum V9 and Montessori Curriculum Australia frameworks through an AI-powered interface that emphasizes warm, humble, and practical guidance.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Philosophy: Montessori Cosmic Education and systems thinking approach - emphasizing interconnections, big ideas, patterns, and the child's place in the universe story.
+Tone: Warm, humble, practical, avoiding jargon while honoring developmental stages and student agency.

 # System Architecture